GMichaelRapp/rapture/terminology.md

 ---

 ## Terminology
-Below there is a list of common terms (often) shared with other games, some not, which will prove useful to know before starting No One Owns the Sky.
+Below there is a list of common terms (often) shared with other games, some not, which will prove useful to know before starting a game powered by the **Rapture Roleplay System**.

+### Advantage.
-Advantage.
-This simply means a character is facing a task with an advantage on their side.
+This simply means a character is facing a given action with advantage on their side.
 For dice rolls, this means a player might be given an extra die or special modifier to help them succeed.

-### Advantage

 ### Archetype and Pathway
 These are used in lieu of traditional character classes, and these offer roleplaying possibilities that are squarely in the hands of the players to decide.